h4ckst0ck/dbus-solaredge/README.md

    The supervisor should automatically start this service within seconds.

+5. If the gridmeter does not show up in the console, please ensure you have configured AC-In as "Grid" see (https://community.victronenergy.com/questions/82440/multiplus-vrm-system-overview-ac-input-not-availab.html)

 ### Debugging

 You can check the status of the service with svstat: